-The project site is generally located south of State Route 60, east of Lake Mathews, north of State Route 74, and west of Interstate 215 in unincorporated Riverside County, California.
-The site is depicted on the Perris quadrangle of the United States Geological Survey's (USGS) 7.5-minute topographic map series in Section 13 of Township 4 South, Range 4 West.
-Specifically, the project site is roughly bounded to the
+The project site is generally located south of State Route 60, east of Lake Mathews, north of State Route 74, and west of Interstate 215 in unincorporated Riverside County, California (Exhibit 1, Regional Vicinity).
+The site is depicted on the Steele Peak and Perris quadrangles of the United States Geological Survey's (USGS) 7.5-minute topographic map series in Section 12 of Township 4 South, Range 4 West (Exhibit 2,

-As used in this report, "special-status" refers to plant and wildlife species that are federally, State, and MSHCP listed, proposed, or candidates; plant species that have been designated with a California Native Plant Society Rare Plant Rank; wildlife species that are designated by the CDFW as fully protected, species of special concern, or watch list species; and specially protected natural vegetation communities as designated by the CDFW.
+1 As used in this report, "special-status" refers to plant and wildlife species that are federally, State, and MSHCP listed, proposed, or candidates; plant species that have been designated with a California Native Plant Society Rare Plant Rank; wildlife species that are designated by the CDFW as fully protected, species of special concern, or watch list species; and specially protected natural vegetation communities as designated by the CDFW.